nguyenphuhien13/ADM-HW2/README.md

 To better understand the taxi's trips, we read something about Yellow Taxis in NYC [here](http://www.nyc.gov/html/tlc/downloads/pdf/taxi_information.pdf).

 #### Remark:
-We have trouble viewing the maps, so we upload the `html` files with them.
+We have trouble viewing the maps in the Jupyter Notebook Viewer, so we upload the `html` files seperately.

-## Script descriptions
+## Script description
 1. `Homework_2.py`:
 > This script provides the code of the entire analysis.
 It is divided in two parts:
 > 1. the first with the code of *Exploratory Data Analysis*